GemaVNZ/Quest-3.-/README.md

 To analyze CO₂ emissions and related data, follow these steps:

 1. **Data Preparation**:
-   - Ensure that the necessary CSV files are in the `CSV/` folder:
+   - Ensure that the necessary CSV files are in the `Data CSV/` folder:
      - `data_CodePostal.csv` – Contains data on postal codes.
      - `data_chargesmap.csv` – Contains information on charging station locations.
      - `vehicle_emissions_data.csv` – Contains vehicle emissions data for various models and types.

 2. **Running the Notebooks**:
-   - Navigate to the `DataAnalysis and Cleaning/` folder to use the Jupyter Notebooks:
+   - Navigate to the `Data Analysis and Cleaning/` folder to use the Jupyter Notebooks:
      - **Analisis_CO2.ipynb**: Analyzes CO₂ emissions data from various sources.
      - **DataChargeMap.ipynb**: Processes and visualizes data on charging station locations, useful for identifying charging infrastructure coverage.
      - **ProyectoCO2.ipynb**: Main project notebook that integrates multiple data sources and performs comprehensive CO₂ emission analysis.